dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 layout: post
 categories: three.js
 id: 971
-updated: 2023-07-13 11:51:27
+updated: 2023-07-13 12:02:39
-version: 1.34
+version: 1.35
 ---

 One major part of doing anything interesting with threejs is learning how to go about positioning things when it comes to working with the Vector3 class in the library.
 There are the very basics with this class when it comes to starting out with the set, and copy methods for example.
 However there are also a number of other useful methods in this class including methods like the [multiply scalar method](https://threejs.org/docs/#api/en/math/Vector3.multiplyScalar) which will be the main focal point of this post today.

-The multiply scalar method is a way to adjust the unit length of the vector without changing anything with the direction of the vector.
-In other words it is a way to change the position of the vector, but only along a ray that comes out from an origin that is found by way of the current values of the Vector.
+The multiply scalar method is a way to adjust the unit length of the vector, without changing anything with the direction.
+In other words it is a way to change the position of the vector, but only along a line that passes threw the origin that is found by way of the current values of the Vector.
 I often use this multiply scalar method in combination with other Vector3 methods such as the normalize method that will set the unit length of the vector to that of one, which would be a good starting point before using a method like the multiply scalar.
+There are also a wide range of other vector3 class methods that have to do with adjusting the direction in combination of the length so I will be writing about those as well here of course.

 <!-- more -->